openaps/docs/docs/docs/walkthrough/phase-6/Configure-Automatic-Sensitivity-Mode.md

 meal = [Your Path]/meal.json
 auto-sens = [Your Path]/auto-sens.json
 ```
+As per the comment with the device, "meal" should be deleted if meal assist is not activated

 6) Next you have to make sure you pull 28 hours (24h + DIA) of pump history.
 Change the hours to 24, so your pump history report should look like this:
 ```